The 10 Things You Want To Know Before Traveling South Korea

-To be honest, I didn’t know a lot about Korea before I met Jeongsu.
-Even after that, I couldn’t find a lot of information on what to see and do in Korea.
-However, now I am sure it’s one of the coolest countries in the world.
-Are you thinking about traveling South Korea but aren’t quite sure what to expect?
+To be honest, I didn’t know a lot about Korea before I met my husband Jeongsu.
+Even after we started dating, I couldn’t find a lot of information on what to see and do in Korea.
+However, since moving to Korea in 2015, I’ve explored a lot of different places and found that there is so much to see and do in South Korea.
+Are you thinking about traveling to South Korea but aren’t quite sure what to expect?
 If so, continue reading this post where I am answering all those questions you might have before your first trip to South Korea.

 Here are 10 things you should know before traveling South Korea.

 Most travelers start their journey in the capital of Seoul.
 You can easily spend an entire week in this booming metropolis!
 The city is simply awesome!
 During the day, you best check out the numerous museums, historical temples and palaces or take a walk around the old Hanok area.
 Check out my best Seoul itinerary!

 A great way to explore the capital is to choose the convenient Hop on/Hop off bus which is bookable online in advance for a discounted price.

 At night, you should enjoy a live concert or get into the spectacular nightlife scene.
 If you are looking for something special, visit one of the many themed cafes.
 For example, I visited a café where you can dress up as a princess.
 Or, if you love animals, you should check out one of the many pet cafes.
 If dogs and cats are too mainstream, why not cuddle with sheep or sip a tea while playing with raccoons?